ets-labs/python-dependency-injector/README.rst

 How does it different from the other frameworks?

 - **No autowiring.** The framework does NOT do any autowiring / autoresolving of the dependencies.
 You need to specify everything explicitly.
 Because *"Explicit is better than implicit" (PEP20)*.
-- **Does not pollute your code** .Your application does NOT know and does NOT depend on the framework.
+- **Does not pollute your code.** Your application does NOT know and does NOT depend on the framework.
 No ``@inject`` decorators, annotations, patching or any other magic tricks.

 ``Dependency Injector`` makes a simple contract with you: